KPHippe/HMM-For-Protein-Prediction/README.md

 The only thing a user should have to interact with would be main.py.

-This is a hugely complex method and this program is not designed to be run straight through, it would take months.
+Hidden Markov Models are notoiously computate-intensive and this program is not designed to be run straight through, it would take months.
 It is designed to be run in chunks, making the data, training the models, and the making predictions

 This program is also not designed to be run without large amounts of resources.
 To get results on any significant scale, it would need to be run on a machine with at least 32 cores.